Nîmes: Roman period

 The city arose on the important Via Domitia which connected Italy with Hispania.

 Nîmes became a Roman colony as Colonia Nemausus sometime before 28 BCE, as witnessed by the earliest coins, which bear the abbreviation NEM.
-COL, "Colony of Nemausus."
-Veterans of Julius Caesar's legions in his Nile campaigns were given plots of land to cultivate on the plain of Nîmes.
+COL. Veterans of Julius Caesar's legions in his Nile campaigns were given plots of land to cultivate on the plain of Nîmes.

 Augustus launched a major construction program in the city, as elsewhere throughout the Roman empire.
-Additionally, he ordered the construction of a 6 km (3.7 miles) long ring of ramparts in the city, reinforced by 14 towers; two gates remain today: the Porte d'Auguste and the Porte de France.
+Additionally, he ordered the construction of a 6 km long ring of ramparts in the city, reinforced by 14 towers; two gates remain today: the Porte d'Auguste, and the Porte de France.
 Internally, the city was organized around the cardo and decumanus, intersecting at the forum.
-The Maison Carrée, an exceptionally well-preserved temple dating from the late 1st century BCE, stands as one of the finest surviving examples of Roman temple architecture.
+The Maison Carrée ("Square House"), an exceptionally well-preserved temple dating from the late 1st century BCE, stands as one of the finest surviving examples of Roman temple architecture.
 Dedicated to Roma and Augustus, it bears a striking resemblance to Rome's Temple of Portunus, blending Etruscan and Greek design influences.

-The great Nîmes Aqueduct, many of whose remains can be seen today outside of the city, was built to bring water from the hills to the north.
-Where it crossed the river Gard between Uzès and Remoulins, the spectacular Pont du Gard was built.
-This is 20 km north east of the city.
+The Nîmes Aqueduct, many of whose remains can be seen today outside of the city, was built to bring water from the hills to the north.
+Where it crossed the river Gard between Uzès and Remoulins, the Pont du Gard was built.
+This is 20 km northeast of the city.

 The museum accommodates numerous fine objects discovered during excavations in the city and its surrounding area, including mosaic floors, frescoes and sculpture from wealthy houses and other buildings.
 Furthermore, it is known that the town had a civil basilica, a curia, a gymnasium, and perhaps a circus.
 The amphitheatre is very well preserved, dates from the end of the 2nd century, and was one of the largest amphitheatres in the Empire.
 The so-called Temple of Diana, dating from Augustus and rebuilt in the 2nd century, was actually not a temple but was centred on a nymphaeum located within the Fontaine Sanctuary dedicated to Augustus and may have actually served as a library.

 The city was the birthplace of the family of Emperor Antoninus Pius (138-161).

 Emperor Constantine (306-337) endowed the city with baths.

 It became the seat of the Diocesan Vicar, the chief administrative officer of southern Gaul.

 The town was prosperous until the end of the 3rd century, when successive barbarian invasions slowed its development.
 During the 4th and 5th centuries, the nearby town of Arles enjoyed more prosperity.
 In the early 5th century, the Praetorian Prefecture was moved from Trier in northeast Gaul to Arles.

 The Visigoths captured the city in 472.